hrzlgnm/Cappuchin/.github/docker/cappuchin-github-clang/README.md

 ## Updating the Docker image

+[!NOTE]
+This is usually not needed, as the Docker image is automatically built and updated by the GitHub Actions workflow defined in the `.github/workflows/docker-build.yml` file.

 Pick a version number for the new Docker image (e.g. `v2`), then run the following commands: